The Best Suburbs in Geelong for Living – 2026 Guide

 Each Geelong suburb offers something unique for investors and buyers.
 From the renewed urban life of Geelong West to renovation opportunities in Norlane, passing through Belmont’s solid track record or Armstrong Creek’s promise, there are options for all profiles.
 Understanding moving expenses is crucial when investing in property.
 We invite you to use our Moving Cost Calculator to estimate your budget accurately.

 Reviewing all these suburbs shows that Geelong truly offers something for every taste.
 From the serenity of Highton’s tree-lined, secure streets to the lively charm of Geelong West for young professionals, and from Ocean Grove’s relaxing coastline to Leopold’s close-knit feel for retirees, there’s no shortage of lifestyles on offer.
-It’s no surprise more and more people choose Geelong for putting down roots, blending a friendly “small-town” vibe with modern-city services.
+It’s no surprise that more and more people choose Geelong to put down roots, blending a friendly ‘small-town’ vibe with modern city services.

 If, after reading this guide, you’ve discovered the Geelong suburb that suits you best, we’re ready to make your move from Melbourne to Geelong easy and enjoyable.
-At North Removals we , we understand each neighbourhood’s quirks: the best time to move onto narrow Pako Street in Geelong West without blocking the corner café, or how to avoid traffic on the Bellarine Highway in summer.
+At North Removals, we understand each neighbourhood’s quirks: the best time to move onto narrow Pako Street in Geelong West without blocking the corner café, or how to avoid traffic on the Bellarine Highway in summer.

-We are regional removalists experts and we are here to ensure your Geelong relocation is worry-free, so you can focus on the excitement of settling into your new place while we take care of the heavy lifting.
+We’re regional removalist experts and we’re here to ensure your Geelong relocation is worry-free, so you can focus on the excitement of settling into your new place while we take care of the heavy lifting.
 By the end of moving day, when you finally sit in your freshly arranged living room, we hope you feel confident you made the right choice in picking Geelong as your home, and that the process was far simpler than you imagined.

 Welcome to Geelong – a new adventure awaits you, and we’ll be delighted to take you there!